GokulaKrishnanRGK/cloud-webapp-server/README.md

 - Language: Java
 - Framework: SpringBoot
 - ORM: Hibernate
-- Database: PostgresSQL
+- Database: MySQL

 ## Setup Steps
 1. **Configure and Run**
    - Configure Maven
-    - Clone the repository to your local machine.
+   - Clone the repository/Download source to your local machine.
    - Run command 'mvn clean install' - to compile and generate jar file
+   - java -cp /full/path/to/jar/file com.neu.csye6225.cloud.CloudApplication

 ## Change Log

 ### Version #01
-1. **Configure Database with Hibernate, PostgresSQL**
+1. **Configure Database with Hibernate, MySQL**
-    - Added necessary configurations for Hibernate to connect to PostgresSQL.
+   - Added necessary configurations for Hibernate to connect to MySQL.

 2. **Add healthz Endpoint to Check Database Connectivity**
    - Implemented a healthz endpoint to check the connectivity and status of the database.

 3. **Add slf4j Logback Configuration**
    - Integrated slf4j with Logback for logging configuration.
    - Logback configuration provides flexibility and customization for logging in the application.

 ### Version #02
 1. **Add user support**